 Two organizations of ultraconservative Muslims—Hizb ut-Tahrir and Ansar al-Shariah—called for renewed protests over the now-closed art exhibit following Friday prayers.

-The leader of the moderate Islamist party Ennahda, whose members control the government, then called for a rival demonstration of party faithful to "protect the revolution."
-Ennahda is allied with two secular parties, and it has not pushed for the implementation of Islamic law.
+The leader of the moderate Islamist party Ennahda, whose members control the government, then called for a rival demonstration of party faithful to "protect the revolution.

 But the Interior Ministry said none of the marches would be allowed, adding in a statement, "It has come to the attention of the ministry that certain unidentified parties plan to take advantage of the peaceful demonstrations to spread chaos."